What We Do

 Settlement Help

-Once housing has been taken care of, refugees need help to settle into their Canadian life.
+Once housing has been taken care of, newcomers need help to settle into their Canadian life.
 We partner with local settlement agencies to assist our residents in areas such as:

 • Job Skill Acquisition